Veterans Transition Network

 About Veterans Transition Network:

-Founded in 2012, Veterans Transition Network (VTN) is Canada’s only evidence-based veterans reintegration and recovery program.
-VTN reports that one third of Canadian veterans have difficulty transitioning to civilian life.
-Veterans often struggle with finding jobs, reconnecting with family, and develop issues with substance abuse.
+Founded in 2012, Veterans Transition Network (VTN) delivers Canada’s only evidence-based reintegration and recovery program.
+VTN reports that one-third of Canadian veterans have difficulty transitioning to civilian life.
+The charity explains that the period after veterans leave service is critical in determining how they will readapt to society.
+Veterans often struggle with finding jobs, reconnecting with family, and managing symptoms of operational stress injuries, which can lead to substance abuse issues.
+The charity provides counselling designed especially for veterans to tackle trauma and mental health issues, and ease their transition from soldier to civilian.

 My anchor